alammd0/zapier_clone/README.md

-# Zapier Clone
+# Zapier with Gmail and Solana

-This project is a full-stack clone of Zapier, an online automation tool that connects your favorite apps, such as Gmail, Slack, and more.
+This project is a Zapier clone where I built the Gmail and Solana collaboration; the remaining parts are the same.
 This implementation allows users to create automated workflows ("Zaps") consisting of a trigger and a series of actions.

 ## Architecture